 If the valuation is correct, it may lift the company to unicorn status.
 Moreover, employees who have been the with company for over four years, had the opportunity to sell common shares to investors.
 Around $200 million of employee stock was sold as part of the fundraising.
 Both Google Capital and Technology Crossover Ventures led the round.

 As a result, the company was valued at $105 a share–which, is higher than the $93.09 a share investors paid last year.
 The company will now have more funds to spend on expansion overseas and give employees the choice to get some cash for their shares.
-Currently, Airbnb is available in 34,000 cities throughout the world.Opinions expressed here by Contributors are their own.
+Currently, Airbnb is available in 34,000 cities throughout the world.Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.